 The development of renal IT in the UK

-One crucial element in the development of UK nephrology in which the Renal Association has played a key role is the development of renal information technology.
+One crucial element in the development of UK nephrology in which the UK Kidney Association has played a key role is the development of renal information technology.

 Every day we take for granted that IT systems are there and ready to assist us as we deliver care for people with kidney disease.
 But this was not always so.